 ELIGIBILITY FOR ESY:

 Extended School Year (ESY) services should be provided for each student who has exceptional needs and requires special education and related services in excess of the general academic year.
-If such student shall have handicaps, which are likely to continue indefinitely or for a prolonged period, and interruption of his/her educational programming may cause regression, when coupled with limited capacity to regain skills lost, which renders it impossible or unlikely that he/she will attain the level of self-sufficiency and independence that would otherwise be expected in view of handicapping condition.
+If such a student has handicaps, that are likely to continue indefinitely or for a prolonged period and interruption of his/her educational programming may cause regression when coupled with a limited capacity to regain skills lost, which renders it impossible or unlikely that he/she will attain the level of self-sufficiency and independence that would otherwise be expected in view of handicapping condition.
 (CCR Title 5 Article 4 Sec 3043)